prakashsakari/birthdate-and-lucky-number/README.md

-# Is your birthdate lucky
+# Is your birthdate lucky?

 Do you want to know whether your birthdate is lucky or not, then check out this cool app which takes your birthdate and your lucky number does some magic and shows you whether or not your birthdate is lucky